Liang Wang (oboist): Misconduct allegations

 The New York Philharmonic fired Wang in 2018 for "unspecified misconduct".
-His termination was the result of a 6-month investigation by former federal judge Barbara S. Jones which concluded Wang and another player "engaged in misconduct warranting their termination."
+His termination was the result of a 6-month investigation by former federal judge Barbara S. Jones which concluded Wang and associate principal trumpeter Matthew Muckey "engaged in misconduct warranting their termination."
 Their union, American Federation of Musicians Local 802, challenged both of their dismissals through binding arbitration.
 The arbitrator, Richard Bloch, found that the Philharmonic dismissed both men without sufficient cause, and they were reinstated.
 About the underlying allegations, Bloch wrote, "nothing in this opinion should be read as concluding that all doubt has been removed concerning the actions."

 On April 16, 2024, Vulture published an article elaborating that a colleague accused Wang of providing her a drink she later suspected to contain GHB.
-She was then allegedly raped by the other accused player.
+She was then allegedly raped by Muckey.
 In response to Vulture's reporting, the orchestra committee of the Philharmonic gave a statement to The New York Times affirming its belief in Wang's misconduct and that it was part of a repeated pattern.
-Philharmonic CEO Gary Ginstling confirmed that neither Wang nor his accused colleague would perform for the time being.
+Philharmonic CEO Gary Ginstling confirmed that neither Wang nor Muckey would perform for the time being.
 The Philharmonic commissioned an outside investigation into its culture.

-On May 1, 2024 Wang sued the Philharmonic for suspending him “without cause or explanation, and in clear violation of the terms of his employment, which expressly require that he be given opportunities to perform and excel as a musician."
+On May 1, 2024, Wang sued the Philharmonic for suspending him "without cause or explanation, and in clear violation of the terms of his employment, which expressly require that he be given opportunities to perform and excel as a musician."
 The lawsuit, filed in federal court in Manhattan, describes his suspension from the orchestra as "a cynical reaction to a magazine article that the Philharmonic knows to be inaccurate".
 His absence from a scheduled performance of Mozart's oboe concerto, as a soloist, was notable in its timing shortly after allegations resurfaced.
 On July 11, 2024 the CEO of the Philharmonic resigned.

-On November 4, 2024, the New York Philharmonic informed Wang that he would be dismissed at the start of the next season after an outside investigation found “patterns of sexual misconduct and abuse of power."
-Wang will remain on paid leave until the start of the 2025-26 season, when the Philharmonic plans to employ a “non-reengagement” clause in his contract.
+On November 4, 2024, the New York Philharmonic informed Wang that he would be dismissed at the start of the next season after an outside investigation found "patterns of sexual misconduct and abuse of power."
+Wang will remain on paid leave until the start of the 2025-26 season, when the Philharmonic plans to employ a "non-reengagement" clause in his contract.

 On April 10, 2025, Wang filed a complaint against the orchestra asserting that he was wrongfully dismissed and that an inquiry by the ensemble was biased against him.
 The lawsuit argues that he was not, in fact, accused of misconduct in the incident that sparked the investigation and that the Philharmonic's decision not to pursue a just cause termination reflects weaknesses in the case.
+On April 7, 2026, Wang's dismissal from the Philharmonic was overturned in court.